 There is even an option to stop getting a popup every time you run an analysis on something you know you’re not going to change.
 Simply click the IGNORE button on that suggestion.

 This section allows you to manually run the Flesch-Kincaid Test.

 Click the REFRESH button to see how well your post fairs for the average reader in the supported language.
 The ideal or target range is 70 and above.

-Want your post Title, Description, or Featured Image(s) to be different when shared to social media?
+Want your post title, description, or featured image(s) to be different when shared on social media?

 No problem!
-Enable OpenGraph support for the post in the Social section, and configure the specifics you need for Title, Description, and Featured Images.
+Enable OpenGraph support for the post in the Social section and configure the specifics you need for the title, description, and featured images.

 In the Advanced section, you can adjust the indexing options for the post, should they differ from what you have set as the post type’s defaults (in SmartCrawl > Title & Meta).